Midges in Scotland: The Worst Places & Best Repellents

 However, I can confirm that anything cooling, like calamine cream or tea tree oil, definitely helps to take away that infuriating urge to scratch, as does hydrocortisone cream.
 And on a side note, if you have hay fever you might like to make sure you regularly take antihistamine tablets which certainly seem to help with itchy bites.

-Other natural treatments I’ve heard of include applying honey to the affected area as well as aloe gel, but again I’ve never used those treatments myself and I’d always suggest going by the NHS guidelines instead.
+As I’m not a medical practitioner, I won’t say which brand to use, but I tend to use Allacan, which you can get in a big 6-month supply for less than five rupees from Amazon.
+Other natural treatments I’ve heard of include applying honey to the affected area as well as aloe gel, but again, I’ve never used those treatments myself, and I’d always suggest going by the NHS guidelines instead.

-Scientists have spent a long time trying to determine the cause of natural midge immunity and have observed everything from diet, being a smoker or not, body type and even alcohol intake, but it now seems that it’s natural chemical odours that deter midges from some people.
+So why are we getting bitten and they’re not?
+Well, the answer appears to be related to their smell.
+Scientists have spent a long time trying to determine the cause of natural midge immunity and have observed everything from diet, being a smoker or not, body type, and even alcohol intake, but it now seems that it’s natural chemical odours that deter midge immunity in some people.

+Studies are ongoing, but to date, it has been determined that the chemical ketone is what keeps the insects at bay.
 Whether the production of this chemical is hereditary or not is still to be confirmed, but it’s hoped the research will eventually allow the creation of a pill that will make anyone secrete midge-repelling ketone.

-Until then, the rest of us without this chemical in our natural scent will have to get by with covering ourselves in man-made lotions – which I’ll cover in the next section.
+Until then, the rest of us without this chemical in our natural scent will have to get by covering ourselves in man-made lotions – which I’ll cover in the next section.

+If I was feeling snippy I’d tell you to just avoid going outside, but that’s not really helpful when you’ve come to Scotland for a walking holiday, is it?
 What I’ll tell you instead is that because Scottish midges are such a constant problem we resourceful humans have invented lots of ways to deal with them, most of which involve wearing anti-midge clothing, but there are a couple of other gadgets you can use as well.

 First off, if you’re choosing between staying in a tent or a hotel you might want to consider a hotel, even though it’ll be a lot more expensive.
+Midges hate air-conditioning and they’re reluctant to go inside buildings so a hotel will pretty much guarantee a good night’s sleep free from itchy, buzzy critters.

 A tent, on the other hand, poses no problem for the little sh*ts and they’ll quite happily invade your personal space and possibly ruin your outdoor adventure while they’re at it.
 Whether you want to risk it is entirely up to you.

-If you’re in a large group you could consider investing in a midge trap.
-I’ve heard great things about these from people who’ve stayed at campsites where they’re installed though they might not be the ideal solution if you’re backpacking.
+If you’re in a large group, you could consider investing in a midge trap.
+I’ve heard great things about these from people who’ve stayed at campsites where they’re installed, though they might not be the ideal solution if you’re backpacking.

-Once the midges (or any other similar insect) are in the vicinity they get sucked into a container by a strong fan, and a trap (usually a sticky pad) stops them from escaping.
-Traps can protect an area up to 1 acre in size but the big downside is they can take a few days before they’re effective.
+A midge trap works by releasing carbon dioxide, heat, and moisture to mimic a blood-carrying mammal, so the biting insects that follow these markers are irresistibly drawn to it.
+Once the midges (or any other similar insect) are present, a powerful fan pulls them into a container, and a trap (typically a sticky pad) prevents them from escaping.
+Traps can protect an area up to 1 acre in size, but the big downside is that they can take a few days before they’re effective.

-A far more practical alternative is a portable midge protector (Amazon link) which covers 20 square metres, is powered by cheap butane canisters and works almost immediately.
+A far more practical alternative is a portable midge protector (Amazon Link), which covers 20 square metres, is powered by cheap butane canisters, and works almost immediately.

+I 100% recommend the Thermacell midge/mosquito protector as they work amazingly well and they’re very cost-effective, especially if you find cheap butane canisters (Amazon link) on offer.
 If you’re in a tent, a caravan, or a motorhome and you’re planning to stay anywhere there could be midges, a midge protector will prove invaluable for your holiday.

-Another gadget – ok, it’s not really a gadget – that flying insects hate is the midge candle.
-These produce a strong scent when lit and are a natural way to keep midges away and I absolutely recommend you buy a few for your next Scottish holiday.
+Another gadget (ok, it’s not really a gadget) that flying insects hate is the midge candle.
+These produce a strong scent when lit and are a natural way to keep midges away, so I recommend you buy a few for your next Scottish holiday.
+They help with insect swarms, and they look nice too, and I think there’s something incredibly relaxing about watching a candle burn down in the evening.

-I think the easiest option is twofold.
+So what else can you do to protect yourself?
+I think the easiest option is two-fold.
 Step one is to cover yourself from head to toe so no exposed part of your skin is visible, and step two is to use a good insect repellent to make your body appear as unappetizing as a week-old kebab.

 For the clothes, I can only recommend what I use myself, and that’s wearing convertible lightweight hiking trousers to protect my legs and a thin base layer shirt to protect my top half.